Inviting farms, organizations & gardeners to make pollinator friendly sites across Carleton County and beyond!

 - Spread the Word

 Let’s talk with friends and teach children about what we’re learning & doing.
-Share seeds & tips with neighbours & fellow gardeners and tell local & provincial government officials that we care about pollinator health.
+Share seeds & tips with neighbors & fellow gardeners and tell local & provincial government officials that we care about pollinator health.

 - Be Part of the corridor